fxamacker/cbor/README.md

 Unit tests include all RFC 7049 examples, bugs found by fuzzing, 2 maliciously crafted CBOR data, and etc.

 Minimum code coverage is 95%.
-Minimum fuzzing is 10 hours for each release but often longer (v1.3 passed 72+ hours.)
+Coverage-guided fuzzing with cbor-fuzz must pass before tagging a release.
+E.g. v1.3.2 was tagged when it reached 364.9 million execs and continued fuzzing (1+ billion execs.)

-Code coverage is 97.8% (`go test -cover`) for cbor v1.3 which is among the highest for libraries of this type.
+Code coverage is 97.8% (`go test -cover`) for cbor v1.3 which is among the highest for libraries (in Go) of this type.

 ## Standards
 This library implements CBOR as specified in [RFC 7049](https://tools.ietf.org/html/rfc7049), with minor [limitations](#limitations).